microsoft/PowerToys/README.md

 ### Documentation

- - Removed the Group Policy documentation from the repo and linked to the published documentation on learn.microsoft.com instead.
+ - Updated the Group Policy documentation on learn.microsoft.com, removed the Group Policy documentation from the repository and linked to the published documentation on learn.microsoft.com instead.

 ### Development